Pablo Maqueda: Club career

-Born in Barcelona, Catalonia, Maqueda started his professional career with FC Barcelona, but only played three La Liga games with the club over two seasons, also spending two years with the reserves in Segunda División.
+Born in Barcelona, Catalonia, Maqueda started his professional career with FC Barcelona, but only played three La Liga games with the club over two seasons, also spending two years with the reserves in the Segunda División.
 In the summer of 1993 he joined fellow top-flight side Real Oviedo, being used almost exclusively as a substitute in his first two years.

-After a season-long loan at RCD Mallorca in the second tier, being an essential attacking unit as the team reached the promotion playoffs, eventually losing against Rayo Vallecano, Maqueda returned to Oviedo and experienced his best campaign in the top division, scoring seven goals in 31 matches as the Asturians barely avoided relegation (17th).
-Subsequently, he moved abroad and signed with Avispa Fukuoka in the J1 League.
+Following a season-long loan at RCD Mallorca in the second tier, being an essential attacking unit as the team reached the promotion playoffs, eventually losing against Rayo Vallecano, Maqueda returned to Oviedo and experienced his best campaign in the top division, scoring seven goals in 31 matches as the Asturians barely avoided relegation (17th).
+Subsequently, he moved abroad and signed for Avispa Fukuoka in the J1 League.

 After one year in Japan, Maqueda returned to his country and his native region, joining division two club UE Lleida and retiring from professional football aged only 29.
-In early 2005 he returned to active with amateurs CD Binissalem in Majorca, and remained with them until the end of 2006–07.
+In January 2005, he returned to active with amateurs CD Binissalem in Mallorca, and remained with them until the end of 2006–07.